CodeEngineOrg/code-engine-types/README.md

 |Type                                             |Description
 |-------------------------------------------------|--------------------------------------------------------------------------------------------
+|[`CodeEngine`](src/code-engine.d.ts)             |An instance of CodeEngine.
+Each instance has its own set of plugins and manages its own pool of worker threads.
 |[`File`](src/file.d.ts)                          |A CodeEngine "file".
 This does not necessarily correspond to a file on disk.
 Files are a virtual concept with a path, name, and data contents.
 Those values could come from a database, a CMS, an RSS feed, or any other source.
 |[`FileInfo`](src/file.d.ts)                      |The information necessary to create a `File` object.
 This is a simple POJO object with mostly optional fields.
 Plugins can simply return one or more of these objects, and CodeEngine will create full `File` objects from them.
 |[`Plugin`](src/plugin.d.ts)                      |The interface for CodeEngine plugins.
 Any plugin can implement some or all of the plugin methods to hook into various parts of the CodeEngine build process.